We’re creating a more connected travel industry, underpinned by sustainability and long-term investor relations.

 "Some of the booking platforms that we use through the GDS and traditional online booking tools will change over time, it’s starting to happen now.
 How it’s going to look in five years’ time, I’m not exactly sure, but I do know there will be a travel environment of more open booking channels.
 The trick will be managing the access to these new booking channels and the change in workflow processes in a way that ensures how travelers shop, book and play is streamlined and simplified."

-that retail travel agents need to consider as part of their long-term strategy.
+Read the five trendsthat retail travel agents need to consider as part of their long-term strategy.
 The customer-centric trends outlined are crucial to retail travel agents who want to be sustainable in this competitive environment.
 Technology is exponentially evolving, and we need to keep learning and updating ourselves to better serve travelers.
 Download the insights to learn how you can help your business stay ahead of the competition.

 "IoT has the ability connect customers with travel consultation throughout the entire stage of the travel experience.
 For agents, a global or universal PNR will allow travel consulting to change according to any request from the customer.
 As for travelers, agents can provide a universal ‘travel pass’ that can be used for a trip, without separate boarding passes, hotel check-in, bus passes, and even theme park tickets.
 This universal travel pass would also handle multiple currencies, where travelers won’t need to exchange currencies when travelling between different countries."